-To represent a parent adequately, the lawyer must know what the parent wishes.
-It is, therefore, important for parents’ lawyers to take diligent steps to locate missing parents.
-The lawyer should be aware that in some circumstances, it is contrary to the client’s interests to advise DHS or other parties that they have lost contact with their client.
-Diligent steps may include speaking with the parent’s family, the caseworker, the foster care provider and other service providers and checking OJCIN Odyssey and jail rosters.
-It may include sending mail to the client’s last known address as well as visiting the client’s last known address and ask anyone who lives there for information about the client’s whereabouts.
-Additionally, the lawyer may leave business cards with contact information with anyone who might have contact with the client as long as this does not compromise confidentiality.
+To represent a parent client adequately, the parent’s lawyer must know what the parent client wishes.
+It is, therefore, important for parent’s lawyers to take diligent steps to locate missing parents.
+The parent’s lawyer should be aware that in some circumstances, it is contrary to the parent client’s interests to advise DHS or other parties that they have lost contact with the parent client.
+Diligent steps may include speaking with the parent client’s family, the caseworker, the foster care provider and other service providers and checking OJCIN Odyssey and jail rosters.
+It may include sending mail to the parent client’s last known address as well as visiting the parent client’s last known address and ask anyone who lives there for information about the parent client’s whereabouts.
+Additionally, the parent’s lawyer may leave business cards with contact information with anyone who might have contact with the parent client as long as this does not compromise confidentiality.

-If the lawyer is unable to find and communicate with the client after initial consultation, the lawyer should assess what action would best serve the parent client’s interests.
+If the parent’s lawyer is unable to find and communicate with the parent client after initial consultation, the parent’s lawyer should assess what action would best serve the parent client’s interests.
 This decision must be made on a case-by-case basis.
-In some cases, the lawyer may decide to take a position consistent with the client’s last clearly articulated position.
-In other cases the client’s interests may be better served by the lawyer declining to participate in the court proceedings in the absence of the client because that may better protect the client’s right to vacate orders made in the client’s absence.
+In some cases, the parent’s lawyer may decide to take a position consistent with the parent client’s last clearly articulated position.
+In other cases the parent client’s interests may be better served by the parent’s lawyer declining to participate in the court proceedings in the absence of the parent client because that may better protect the parent client’s right to vacate orders made in the parent client’s absence.

-A parent’s lawyer should be familiar with the grounds and procedures for motions to set aside under ORS 419B.923 as well the time requirements.
+The parent’s lawyer should be familiar with the grounds and procedures for motions to set aside under ORS 419B.923 as well the time requirements.

-The parent’s lawyer must be aware of the unique issues an incarcerated parent faces and provide competent representation to the incarcerated parent.
+The parent’s lawyer must be aware of the unique issues an incarcerated parent client faces and provide competent representation to the incarcerated parent client.

 Action:

-The parent’s lawyer should counsel the parent as to any effects incarceration has on the agency’s obligations.
+The parent’s lawyer should counsel the parent client as to any effects incarceration has on the agency’s obligations.

 Action: